miketahani/shp2img/README.md

 ![sf building footprints data](https://raw.github.com/miketahani/shp2img/master/example_output.png)

-### what?
+### Description

-ultra-hacky one-off to generate multi-channel heightmaps from shapefiles using 1-3 attributes. useful for creating heightmaps for shaders (3d/glsl). mostly a way for me to learn how to use PIL and read shapefiles.
+An ultra-hacky one-off to generate multi-channel heightmaps from shapefiles using 1-3 attributes.
+Useful for creating heightmaps for GL shaders.
+Mostly a way for me to learn how to use PIL and read shapefiles.

-### requirements
+### Requirements
-requires pyshp (`easy_install pyshp`) and PIL
+Requires pyshp (`easy_install pyshp`) and PIL.

-### usage
+### Usage

     Usage: shp2img.py -f filename --rgb=attr1,attr2,attr3 [options]